 Having varying lengths and longer blog posts/articles will cause your content creation process to appear more natural to both your visitors and the search engines and thus help you achieve higher rankings while creating a better user experience.

-Thus, the more internal links you have (that’s links leading to other pages on your site), the more you’ll encourage user behaviors which will boost your search engine rankings.
+Thus, the more internal links you have (that’s links leading to other pages on your site), the more you’ll encourage user behaviors that will boost your search engine rankings.

 Failure to do this leads to “theme bleeding.” which is where the subthemes of your site mix together, making it difficult for you to achieve high search engine rankings for both your main theme AND your subthemes.